LordUnicorn31/Kujo-Studios/Docs/GDD.md

 Units can be and should be separated in 3 big groups.

 ## Collectors
-The collectors are robots that work on the gold and ore mines, their job is to collect gold and ores and then bring them to the spaceship. (unit cost: 50 gold) (unit value 1:1)
+The collectors are robots that work on the gold and ore mines, their job is to collect gold and ores and then bring them to the spaceship. (unit cost: 50 gold) (unit value 1:1) (speed: 100)

 ## Basic units (recruited at the barracks)

 This units are the most basic warriors and the ones that will most likely be the backbone of your army.
 Their cost is not very expensive and the number of units you can recruit is more than the one for the special units.
 There are 3 basic units:

-Lazership: Spaceships that shoot a single beam. (unit cost: 100 gold) (unit value 1:1) (HP: 100)
+Lazership: Spaceships that shoot a single beam. (unit cost: 100 gold) (unit value 1:1) (HP: 100) (attack:40) (range: 200) (speed: 100)

-Dualship: Spaceships that shoot 2 beams. (unit cost: 150 gold) (unit value 1:1) (HP: 100)
+Dualship: Spaceships that shoot 2 beams. (unit cost: 150 gold) (unit value 1:1) (HP: 100) (attack: 60 total, 30 each beam) (range 200) (speed: 100)

-Cannonship: Spaceships that shoot a beam that goes through enemies (unit cost: 300 gold) (unit value 1:2) (HP: 120)
+Cannonship: Spaceships that shoot a beam that goes through enemies (unit cost: 300 gold) (unit value 1:2) (HP: 120) (attack:50) (range 250) (speed: 90)

 ## Special units

 This units can only be recruited in the special barracks. they are far more expensive than the basic units and the maximum number of units you can recruit is way lower than the basic units ones.
 The special units are:

-Laser-Shooters: Spaceship that shoots beams in a circular area. (unit cost: 500 gold) (unit value 1:5) (HP: 180)
+Laser-Shooters: Spaceship that shoots beams in a circular area. (unit cost: 500 gold) (unit value 1:5) (HP: 180) (attack: 50) (range: 350)

 # Items

 Weapons are the most important thing when recruiting units.
 Depending on the weapons you investigate and create you will be able to recruit one kind of unit or another.
 This is why in this game items are an important part of the strategy.
 Here is the list of the items:

 Single beam: The single beam is the weapon that the lazerships shoot.
-Stats (Damage: 20, range: 100).

 Double beam: the double beam is the weapon that the dualship shoots.
-Stats (Damage: 30 each beam, range: 100).

 Cannon: The cannon beam is the weapon that the cannonship shoots.
-Stats (Damage: 20, range: 300).
+Stats

 Circular beams: the circular beam is the projectile the Laser-Shooters shoot.
-Stats (Damage: 30 each beam, range: 150).
+Stats

 Gold: Can be found in gold mines.